astikagrg/Tkinter_Calc/Readme.md

 ### Future Goals <br>

--Adding backspace function can be done to erase single value from the screen -function can be added for calculating inverse -trigonometric operations can be added (sin, cos tan) -function can be added for matrix calculations
+-Adding backspace function can be done to erase single value from the screen<br>
+-function can be added for calculating inverse <br>
+-trigonometric operations can be added (sin, cos tan)<br>
+-function can be added for matrix calculations<br>
--log functions can be added
+-log functions can be added<br>